-LFD (light-emitting diode) Semiconductor device that produces light when voltage is applied; light on a telephone.
+LED (light-emitting diode) Semiconductor device that produces light when voltage is applied; light on a telephone.

-line Connection between extensions within the
+line Connection between extensions within the communications

-communications system; often, however, used

-synonymously with trunk.
+system; often, however, used synonymously with trunk.

-line and trunk assignment

-Assignment of lines and trunks connected to the system control unit to specific buttons on each telephone.
+line and trunkAssignment of lines and trunks connected to the systemassignmentcontrol unit to specific buttons on each telephone.

-Pattern that data assumes as it is transmitted over a line coding communications channel.
+line coding Pattern that data assumes as it is transmitted over a communications channel.

-line compensation Adjustment for the amount of cable loss in decibels (dB).

-based on the length of cable between a 100D module and a channel service unit (CSU) or other far-end connection point.
+line compensation Adjustment for the amount of cable loss in decibels (dB), based on the length of cable between a 100D module and a channel service unit (CSU) or other far-end connection point.